 - Finish up your study of heat transfer with the lab, , which allows students to calculate the amount of heat energy stored in some of the foods they eat.
 This lab will help students understand the law of conservation of energy in addition to letting them measure the heat released by common snack food.

-Use one of these labs to assess student understanding of the concepts of specific heat and heat transfer if you end your unit with a summative activity:
+Use one of these labs or activities to assess student understanding of the concepts of specific heat and heat transfer if you end your unit with a summative activity:

 - Students use a team-based approach to solve the problem of upscaling a chemical process from lab scale to production scale for a hypothetical reaction with the Heat Flow Process Engineering Optimization activity.
 The project involves the concepts of heat and calorimetry, along with conversion factors.
 Students use a team-oriented problem-solving approach with an emphasis on data driven decision making.